aws/amazon-ecs-agent/scripts/changelog/README.md

 chagelog.go script

 ## Build and run changelog.go
-From the scripts/changelog dir, build the changelog binary with `go build changelog.go` run the built changelog binary from this same directory.
-It uses relative paths to replace the relevant changelog files: `./changelog`
+From the scripts/changelog dir, build and run the changelog binary with `go run ./changelog.go`

 use git status to check that the following files are updated
 ```